cferreirobelenguer/emoji-exercise/README.md

 Angular, html, sass

 ## Description
 The icon changes if the user press smile button, cry button or crazy button.
-If user click in title content the icon changes to the sunglasses icon.
+If user clicks in title content the icon changes to the sunglasses icon.
 In this exercise we work with events, conditionals, arrays and life cicles.

 ### Initial program